danielglin/nhl_goal_similarity/README.md

 Goals are also rotated so that the puck always enters the net on the right side of the rink.

 # Usage

+Since the program is written in Rust, you can use Cargo to run it.

 To specify the goal you want to find similar goals of, use the `--game` and `--goal` options, which take game and goal ids respectively.
 You can find those ids in the URL of the goal visualization pages.